 During the Summer, you're likely focusing on protecting your skin from the sun and avoiding itchy mosquito bites.
 However, if you're going to spend part of your Summer outdoors in the woods or even just a backyard in the suburbs, you should be on guard for tick bites and their dreaded possible outcome, Lyme disease.
-This Summer more than ever, experts say infected tick rates are at a record high.

 According to the Centers for Disease Control and Prevention, an estimated 300,000 people are diagnosed with Lyme disease in the US every year.
 Despite the fact that Lyme disease is so common, many of us don't know much about it beyond the fact that it's primarily transmitted by deer ticks in wooded regions of the northeastern US.
 While that generalization isn't too far off, it's not the only key detail you need to know to protect yourself.
 Here we'll break down the basics you need to know about this condition.